XiaoGeNintendo/MyBombPartyServer/README.md

 ## /rooms
 The $2n+1$-th frame will be the ID of the room, and the $2n+2$-th frame will be a serialization of the [GameRoomPreview](https://github.com/XiaoGeNintendo/MyBombPartyServer/blob/main/src/main/kotlin/top/hhs/xgn/mybombparty/data/GameRoomPreview.kt).

-**In 4.1 you can visit this page over HTTP as well**
+**In 4.1 you can visit this page over HTTP as well.
+This is specially added for Godot**

 The server closes the connection after all data are sent.
 ## /createRoom
-You should send a serialization of the [GameRoomPreview](https://github.com/XiaoGeNintendo/MyBombPartyServer/blob/main/src/main/kotlin/top/hhs/xgn/mybombparty/data/GameRoomPreview.kt) you want to create.
+You should send a serialization (JSON) of the [GameRoomPreview](https://github.com/XiaoGeNintendo/MyBombPartyServer/blob/main/src/main/kotlin/top/hhs/xgn/mybombparty/data/GameRoomPreview.kt) you want to create.
 Player count and state does not matter.

 The server closes the connection after receiving.